rakshith-7/My-Portfolio/README.md

 ## Rakshith Venkanna Patil

 Welcome to my Portfolio.
-Here, you'll find a collection of projects that showcase my skills and experience in product management.
+Here, you'll find a collection of projects that showcase my skills and experience in Data Analytics and Product Design.
 Each project includes detailed case studies, methodologies, outcomes, and relevant files.